Lisbon-GreenGrid/Lisbon-GreenGrid/README.md

 * **Update** tree attributes and maintenance records
 * **Delete** obsolete or removed trees

-CRUD operations are exposed through the API and executed against the relational database.
+CRUD operations will be exposed through the API and executed against the relational database.

 ---